sfapstl/Python/Web Scraping/README.md

 ### Exploratory Visualizations

-Importing the `matplotlib` library for visualization
+Importing the `matplotlib` library for visualization:
 ```python
 # Importing matplotlib for visualization